section-engineering-education/engineering-education/content/articles/heatmap-concepts-in-angular/index.md

   - url: /engineering-education/heatmap-concepts-in-angular/hero.png
     alt: Heatmap Concepts in Angular
 ---
 You may have heard of 2D or 2-dimensional shapes in a geometry class.
-For example, rectangles, squares and circles are all 2D shapes
+For example, rectangles, squares and circles are all 2D shapes.
 <!--more-->
-In addition to these, charts such as bar and line charts also have 2 Dimensions.
+In addition to these, charts such as bar and line charts also have 2 dimensions.
 These concepts play an important role while dealing with charts or graphs in programming.

-This tutorial, will teach you everything you need to know about Heat maps.
+This tutorial will teach you everything you need to know about Heat maps.
 Heat maps are a type of chart that easily displays data to understand.

 ### Table of content
 - [Table of content](#table-of-content)